MicrosoftDocs/sdk-api/sdk-api-src/content/icm/nf-icm-setcolorprofileelement.md

 ### -param pcbElement

-TBD
+Pointer to a variable containing the number of bytes of data to write.
+On return, it contains the number of bytes actually written.

 ### -param pElement

-TBD

-#### - pBuffer

 Pointer to a buffer containing the data to write to the tagged element in the color profile.

-#### - pcbSize

-Pointer to a variable containing the number of bytes of data to write.
-On return, it contains the number of bytes actually written.

 ## -returns